adamsilver/adamsilver.io-jekyll/_posts/2014-08-11-the-disadvantages-of-single-page-applications.md

 SPAs are meant to provide a better experience.
 It is therefore ironic that SPAs require significantly more development effort, with a result that is detrimental to the user.
 Javascript is never going to do it better than the browser!
 Websites can still have Rich User Interfaces without cramming the entire site into one document.

-Furthermore, it is interesting to note that sites such as Twitter [[5](#ref5)] and Lifehacker [[6](#ref6)] realised the SPA architecture was a mistake and have since reverted their architectures.
+Furthermore, it is interesting to note that sites such as [Twitter](https://blog.twitter.com/2012/improving-performance-on-twittercom) and [Lifehacker](http://isolani.co.uk/blog/javascript/BreakingTheWebWithHashBangs) realised the SPA architecture was a mistake and have since reverted their architectures.
 The issues described in this article are self-induced.
 Remember, **avoiding the SPA architecture avoids the issues**.